kyma-project/kyma/docs/helm-broker/docs/03-01-create-bundles.md

 | **docs[].template.sources[].url**      |   YES   | Defines the URL under which the asset is stored. |
 | **docs[].template.sources[].filter**   |   YES   | Defines the path from which to upload assets.  |

 >**NOTE:** Currently you can provide only one entry in the `docs` array.
-In the future we will enable many entries in case of many charts in one bundle.

-The Helm Broker can provision a broker which provides its own ServiceClasses.
+Using the Helm Broker, you can provision a broker which provides its own Service Classes.
 To learn how to upload documentation for those classes, read [this](#details-bundles-docs.md) document.

 ## Troubleshooting